Homes for Ukraine

 Once you’ve applied to become a sponsor, we will ask you to contact VAH to start this process.
 They will confirm whether you need the basic or enhanced DBS check.

-I’ve already had a DBS check – do I need another one?
+I’ve already had a DBS check.
+Do I need another one?

 All adults in your household will need an up-to-date DBS assessment before you’re able to host.
 An update to a previous DBS check can be obtained with a subscription to the DBS update service.
+Without this, a new assessment will have to be made.

 How long will the checks take?

 You can expect an appointment within 48 hours of receiving confirmation of a match.
-Two Generations try to set up their assessment meeting with you the following week.
+Two Generations will aim to arrange their assessment meeting with you the following week.
+They will then decide on the suitability of your property the week after that.

 How will I find out the outcome?